 - A. A dense buffer must be composed of essentially continuous screening vegetation that will grow to at least six (6) feet in height.
-This screening vegetation must be supplemented, on its exterior side (the side away from the use being buffered against), by an open landscaped buffer of the width required by Table 11-?-6.1. - B. An open buffer may be substituted for dense buffer where Table 11-?-6.1 calls for a dense landscaped buffer if the open buffer is double or more the width required by Table 11-?-6.1. - C. An open landscaped buffer must be composed of a ground cover, shrubs and small trees, and major trees.
-The minimum density of planting per 100 feet of buffer shall be a full ground cover plus any combination of three major trees, at least three ornamental or understory trees, and/or shrubs and/or flower beds that occupy at least 50% of the buffer area.
+This screening vegetation must be supplemented, on its exterior side (the side away from the use being buffered against), by an open landscaped buffer of the width required by Table 11-23-6.1. - B. An open buffer may be substituted for a dense buffer where Table 11-23-6.1 calls for a dense landscaped buffer if the open buffer is double or more than the width required by Table 11-23-6.1. - C. An open landscaped buffer must be composed of a ground cover, shrubs and small trees, and major trees.
+The minimum density of planting per 100 feet of buffer shall be a full ground cover plus any combination of three major trees, at least three ornamental or understory trees, and/or shrubs and/or flower beds that occupy at least 50% of the buffer area. - D. Earthen berms up to four (4) feet in height or screening fences or walls up to eight (8) feet in height may be proposed to reduce the width of a required buffer.
+Where this is permitted, the buffer's width may be reduced by the height of the berm, fence, or wall, but not by more than half the required width.